Iron-slippers/Definition-proximity-of-texts/README.md

 # Task_from_tinkoff
-Determining the similarity of texts by Levenshtein distance
+Determining the similarity of texts by Levenshtein distance.